top of page

 Why care?

-Resulting improved insulin sensitivity and glucose metabolism quiet the fire of chronic inflammation, a key driver in Type 2 diabetes, many cancers, dementia, and other common chronic conditions.
+• Resulting improved insulin sensitivity and glucose metabolism quiet the fire of chronic inflammation, a key driver in Type 2 diabetes, many cancers, dementia, and most other common chronic conditions.

-Signaling and molecule release Muscle acts as an endocrine organ, releasing signaling molecules (myokines) during contraction which in turn supports the immune system's ability to fight infection and insults to our body, while also reducing chronic inflammation.
+• Signaling and molecule release Muscle acts as an endocrine organ, releasing signaling molecules (myokines) during contraction.
+This supports the immune system's ability to fight infection and insults to our body, while reducing chronic inflammation.

 Example: A 10 to 20 minute brisk walk after eating drops blood glucose spikes by roughly 30% on average, your leg muscles in motion soak it up.